-The doctrine of election or double predestination has long been a distinctive, or identifying doctrine, in the Reformed theological tradition (the tradition that stands in the shadow of John Calvin).
-This doctrine has frequently been misunderstood, distorted and the cause of endless controversy and distress.
+The doctrine of election or double predestination has long been a distinctive doctrine in the Reformed theological tradition (the tradition that stands in the shadow of John Calvin).
 Calvin himself struggled with this issue, and his teaching on it has been interpreted by many as saying, “From eternity God has decreed some to salvation and others to damnation.”

-This latter interpretation of the doctrine of election is usually described as hyper-Calvinistic.
-It fosters a fatalistic view of God as an arbitrary tyrant and an enemy of human freedom.
+This interpretation of the doctrine of election fosters a fatalistic view of God as an arbitrary tyrant and an enemy of human freedom.
 Such an approach to the doctrine makes it anything but good news as proclaimed in God’s self-revelation in Jesus Christ.
 The biblical witness describes the electing grace of God as astonishing, but not dreadful!
 God, who loves in freedom, offers his grace freely to all who will receive it.

-In correcting this hyper-Calvinism, the preeminent Reformed theologian of the modern church, Karl Barth, recast the Reformed doctrine of election by centering rejection and election in Jesus Christ.
-He carefully laid out the full biblical doctrine of election in Volume II of his Church Dogmatics in a way that is consistent with the whole of God’s revelation.
+In correcting this view, Karl Barth recast the Reformed doctrine of election by centering rejection and election in Jesus Christ.
+He laid out the full biblical doctrine of election in Volume II of his Church Dogmatics in a way that is consistent with the whole of God’s revelation.

 Barth forcefully demonstrated that within a Trinitarian context, the doctrine of election has one central purpose: it declares that God’s works in creation, reconciliation and redemption are fully realized in the free grace of God made known in Jesus Christ.